mohamed-alaa-refaee/AI-face-emotion-detaction/README.md

 ## 🚀 Future Improvements

+>Add real-time webcam emotion detection

-Use MobileNetV2 or EfficientNet
+>Use MobileNetV2 or EfficientNet

-Deploy as desktop/web application
+>Deploy as desktop/web application

-Convert to TensorFlow Lite
+>Convert to TensorFlow Lite

-Multi-face emotion detection
+>Multi-face emotion detection

 ## 📄 License

-This project is licensed under the MIT License.
+>This project is licensed under the MIT License.